EDUCBA Logo

 There are four different states of database connection in PostgreSQL.

-- active: This state is used to show the connection is in a working state, or we can say the connection is active.
+• active: This state is used to show the connection is working, or we can say the connection is active.

-- idle in transaction: Idle in transaction means there is no input received from the end-user, so it is in waiting for the state.
+• idle in the transaction: Idle in transaction means there is no input received from the end-user, so it is waiting for the state.

-- idle in transaction (aborted): This state is the same as idle in transaction; it shows transaction is in idle state and transaction is caused by error.
+• idle in transaction (aborted): This state is the same as idle in the transaction; it shows the transaction is in an idle state, and an error causes the transaction.
 So we need to monitor transactions by using time.

 Let’s see how we can increase connections in PostgreSQL by using the following steps as follows: